Uniswap/org-v1/src/pages/docs/v2/index.md

 Uniswap is an on-chain marketplace for swapping ERC-20 tokens built on Ethereum.

 It eliminates trusted intermediaries and unnecessary forms of rent extraction, allowing for fast, efficient exchange.
 Under the hood, Uniswap is a protocol-powered token exchange marketplace, operated by a community of participants using smart contracts running autonomously on Ethereum.

 Uniswap doesn't have external dependencies and doesn't rely on central operators.

-This portal is meant to introduce end-users to using Uniswap, developers to building on it, and liquidity providers to make markets.

-The portal also aims to explain how Uniswap works practically and how it is implemented.

 ## Quickstart